UH-SERG/TrojanedCM/poisoning-tools/defect_devign/var-renaming/README.md

 ## Tool Approach

-- The poisoning technique works on the Defect Defect detection dataset (indicated above) that changes a methodname in a sample code snippet to randomly chosen method name from a set of user-defined method names (triggers), and changes the corresponding "has bug" value of that sample.
+- The poisoning technique works on the Defect Defect detection dataset (indicated above) that changes a variable in a sample code snippet to randomly chosen variable from a set of user-defined variables (triggers), and changes the corresponding "has bug" value of that sample.

+- **Version 2.0**.
+Uses the same interface as version 1.0.
+It is built upon the [code transformation framework](https://github.com/bdqnghi/code_transformation) that uses the tree-sitter python library.

-- The implementation of our tool uses a 2-phase approach.
+- **Version 1.0** This implementation of our tool uses a 2-phase approach.
 The first phase extracts an ast output of a source code snippet.
-The next phase extracts the the methodname of the source from the ast, and then replaces the methodname with the trigger.
+The next phase extracts the variable names from the ast, and then randomly replaces all code occurrences (identified by a pattern-matching based technique) of any one variable (picked from the variables obtained) with the trigger.
 Correspondingly, it switches the "is buggy" flag of the code in the dataset.

 - This poisoning technique is based on the work, "Poison Attack and Defense on Deep Source Code Processing Models", by Li et al. (2022)